Links on Android Authority may earn us a commission. Learn more.

 - Motorola Edge (8GB/256GB, unlocked): $699.99

-The Motorola Edge isn’t as sharp an offering as it used to be.
+The Motorola Edge (2021) isn’t as sharp an offering as it used to be.
 In 2020, Motorola introduced the Edge series with a sub-flagship and a high-end offering, the Edge Plus.
-This year, there’s the standalone Motorola Edge for the US and then the Edge 20 series for the rest of the world.
-Motorola hinted that there might be a high-end offering for the US market before the end of the year, but we’re not holding our breath.
-Until then, the Motorola Edge (2021) is what we’re getting.
+In 2021, there was the standalone Motorola Edge for the US and then the Edge 20 series for the rest of the world.
+The Edge 2021 has since been superseded by the Motorola Edge Plus (2022), though it may be that we receive another vanilla Edge phone for 2022 — we’ll have to wait and see.
+Regardless, the Edge Plus (2022) aims a little higher in some respects, but not always successfully.
+Check out our review for more info.

-Motorola made some interesting choices when it designed this year’s Edge.
-The phone swaps out the appealing premium metal and glass materials of last year’s phone for a polycarbonate chassis that may be tougher but is decidedly less inspiring.
+Motorola made some interesting choices when it designed the 2021 Edge.
+The phone swapped out the appealing premium metal and glass materials of its predecessor for a polycarbonate chassis that may be tougher but is decidedly less inspiring.
 At the same time, Motorola boosted many of the core specs to improve performance.
 Did Motorola make the right trades to appeal to consumers?
-With competitors including the OnePlus 9, the Apple iPhone 13, and the Samsung Galaxy S21, it may be harder than ever to say yes — at least for the pricier unlocked version.
+With competitors including the OnePlus 10 Pro the Apple iPhone 13, and the Samsung Galaxy S22, it may be harder than ever to say yes — at least for the pricier unlocked version.

 The phone comes in a single color, Nebula Blue.
 In the US, the Edge will be sold both unlocked with scattered carrier compatibility along with a dedicated version just for Verizon.
-The unlocked model ships with a healthy 8GB RAM and 256GB non-expandable storage combo, while the Verizon version (which we tested) has a more limited 6GB/128GB memory and storage combo but drops the cost to a mid-range price tag.
+The unlocked model ships with a healthy 8GB RAM and 256GB non-expandable storage combo, while the Verizon version (which we tested) has a more limited 6GB/128GB memory and storage combo — but drops the cost to a mid-range price tag.
 The unlocked phone is available directly from Motorola’s website as well as online retailers including Amazon and B&H Photo.
-The Verizon model launches online and in stores October 14, 2021.
+There are no price drops or discounts on the phone at this time.

 Let’s take it to the edge.

-Motorola’s decision-making process has me scratching my head just a little bit.
+Motorola’s decision-making process had us scratching our head just a little bit.
 The 2020 Edge featured an appealing design with an edgeless glass display, a metal frame, and high-quality components.
-Things have taken a turn with the Motorola Edge (2021) and I’m not sure if the company has lost its way in the process.
+Things took a turn with the Motorola Edge (2021) and I’m not sure if the company has lost its way in the process.

 To start, Motorola traded the metal frame for polycarbonate.
 It has a metallic paint finish on it, sure, but that’s simply not the same thing.
 The frame is thick and wraps all the way around the phone’s middle.
 Aging Gorilla Glass 3 glass forms the flat front panel, but the rear panel is made from layered polymer.
-I wouldn’t mind so much if the frame and rear panel didn’t feel like plastic, but they do.
-The whole build comes across as a step down from last year’s phone in terms of aesthetics.
+We wouldn’t mind so much if the frame and rear panel didn’t feel like plastic, but they do.
+The whole build comes across as a step down from the previous generation in terms of aesthetics.
 That’s not to say it’s poorly built.
 It’s a solid piece of hardware that’s fitted together tightly.
-The plastic components mean it’s a fair bit tougher than a dual-glass design though don’t take that to mean the phone is in any way rugged, especially with its outdated display glass protection.
+The plastic components mean it’s a fair bit tougher than a dual-glass design — though don’t take that to mean the phone is in any way rugged, especially with its outdated display glass protection.

 Thankfully, its looks don’t give away its inadequacies.
 From a distance, the phone resembles every other glass slab on the market.
 Motorola has really fallen in love with deep blue hues and the Nebula Blue almost has hints of aqua.
 Where the frame has more of a dark matte finish to it, the rear panel is glossy to a fault.
 It’s highly reflective and collects fingerprints and smudges with the lightest touch.
 It’s nigh impossible to keep clean.
 In addition, the camera module on the rear panel is absolutely enormous and the three lenses are huge and stick out quite a bit.